yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 # macos-kvm-pci-passthrough
-A guide to macOS virtualization on Ubuntu Server 17.10
+A guide to macOS virtualization on Ubuntu Server 17.10, without needing to start a GUI on the server.

 Preface: I wanted to run macOS on my workstation, since macOS is a more friendly (yet proprietary) OS than Linux.
 However, I still wanted to run a Linux Server, mainly to manage my ZFS harddrive array.
 Virtualizing Linux on a macOS host, and then passing the VM the harddisks may potentially wreak havoc on my ZFS array.
 I ended up having to use Linux as the host.
 Not bad, since we don't have to deal with the hardware variety that Hackintosh (c) users must endure.